-Felicis Ventures, a seed-stage investor that backed Angry Birds maker Rovio and recently acquired Dropcam, has raised $96 million for its fourth fund, its largest to date.
+Felicis Ventures, a seed-stage investor that backed Angry Birds maker Rovio and the recently acquired Dropcam, has raised $96 million for its fourth fund, its largest to date.

 The Palo Alto, California-based firm raised just over $70 million for its previous fund, which was closed in 2012.
 Like its predecessor, the new fund was raised from undisclosed institutional LPs and three university endowments.